Lvc4/Python-Troll/README.md

 All abilities listed here will automaticaly be launched in an own thread on startup if ther attribute `active` is set to `True`

+## Compile to exe
+You can compile your finished script to an .exe file.

+Firstly install pyinstaller:
+`pip install pyinstaller`

+Then compile using:
+`pyinstaller --noconfirm --onefile --windowed --uac-admin --clean --name "TheNameForTheTrollProcess" "troll.py" `

 ### Implemented features